 Voting and Returning My Ballot

-After the deadline, you can still register to vote and you also can update your registration and receive your ballot.
-Both may be done at one of our Voter Service & Polling Centers through Election Day.
+After the deadline, you can still register to vote or update your registration and receive your ballot, but it must be done at one of our Voter Service & Polling Centers through Election Day.

 Mail Ballots